DuaneNielsen/EPAgentTutorial/README.md

 pip install requests
 ```

-Finally run the library
+Finally run the script

 ```
 python epagent_REST_tutorial.py  --verbose
 ```

-It will write output so..
+It will write output like so..

 ```
 jsonDump: